 Restart the firewall to activate the settings.

-Reloading the firewall should work, but in some cases, the configurations will not come into effect.
+Reloading the firewall should work, but sometimes, the configurations will not come into effect.
 To avoid any error messages, we recommend restarting your system.

 Step 8: Connect to the Linux server through a remote desktop connection.